puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 Advertise the route for the Virtual IP (VIP) address on the basis of the state of the virtual servers associated with that VIP.

-* NONE - Advertise the route for the VIP address, regardless of the state of the virtual servers associated with the address.
+* 'NONE' - Advertise the route for the VIP address, regardless of the state of the virtual servers associated with the address.
-* ONE VSERVER - Advertise the route for the VIP address if at least one of the associated virtual servers is in UP state.
+* 'ONE_VSERVER' - Advertise the route for the VIP address if at least one of the associated virtual servers is in UP state.
-* ALL VSERVER - Advertise the route for the VIP address if all of the associated virtual servers are in UP state.
+* 'ALL_VSERVER' - Advertise the route for the VIP address if all of the associated virtual servers are in UP state.
-* VSVR_CNTRLD - Advertise the route for the VIP address according to the RHIstate (RHI STATE) parameter setting on all the associated virtual servers of the VIP address along with their states.
+* 'VSVR_CNTRLD' - Advertise the route for the VIP address according to the `rhi_state` property value on all the associated virtual servers of the VIP address along with their states.

-When Vserver RHI Level (RHI) parameter is set to VSVR_CNTRLD, the following are different RHI behaviors for the VIP address on the basis of RHIstate (RHI STATE) settings on the virtual servers associated with the VIP address:
+When Vserver `rhi_state` property is set to 'VSVR_CNTRLD', the following are different RHI behaviors for the VIP address on the basis of the `rhi_state` property on the virtual servers associated with the VIP address:

-* If you set RHI STATE to PASSIVE on all virtual servers, the NetScaler ADC always advertises the route for the VIP address.
+* If you set `rhi_state` to `passive` on all virtual servers, the NetScaler ADC always advertises the route for the VIP address.
-* If you set RHI STATE to ACTIVE on all virtual servers, the NetScaler ADC advertises the route for the VIP address if at least one of the associated virtual servers is in UP state.
+* If you set `rhi_state` to `active` on all virtual servers, the NetScaler ADC advertises the route for the VIP address if at least one of the associated virtual servers is in UP state.
-*If you set RHI STATE to ACTIVE on some and PASSIVE on others, the NetScaler ADC advertises the route for the VIP address if at least one of the associated virtual servers, whose RHI STATE set to ACTIVE, is in UP state.
+*If you set `rhi_state` to `active` on some and PASSIVE on others, the NetScaler ADC advertises the route for the VIP address if at least one of the associated virtual servers, whose `rhi_state` is set to `active`, is in UP state.

-Default value: ONE_VSERVER
+Default value: 'ONE_VSERVER'.
-Possible values = ONE_VSERVER, ALL_VSERVERS, NONE, VSVR_CNTRLD

 #####`virtual_server_rhi_mode`